Say hello to the prince!

 The Shih Tzu…

-Even survived the World War II.
+They even survived World War II.
 Nobody had any time for cute little dogs during the World War.
-But thereafter, in the 1950s and 1960s, when things were back to normal again, there was a huge demand for cute puppies.
+But after that, in the 1950s and 1960s, when things were back to normal again, there was a massive demand for cute puppies.

 And when it comes to cuteness…

-There are none that can match the Tzu puppies!
-The Shih Tzu became a rage in the United States, Canada and Europe.
-He was recognized by the American Kennel Club in 1969 – a belated honor.
+None can match the Tzu puppies!
+The Shih Tzu became a rage in the United States, Canada, and Europe.
+The American Kennel Club recognized him in 1969 – a belated honor.

-He is today one of the 10 most popular dog breeds in the U.S.
+He is today one of the ten most popular dog breeds in the U.S.

 Physical Characteristics